 This fact sheet is aimed at tenants who are having problems with their application for a housing transfer and may be considering making a complaint to us.

 I have a problem with my application for a housing transfer within my council area.
 Can I complain to the Ombudsman?

-- if you live in overcrowded or unsanitary housing or other unsatisfactory housing conditions, or
+- you live in overcrowded or unsanitary housing or other unsatisfactory housing conditions, or

-- if you need to move on medical or welfare grounds or because of a disability.
+- you need to move on medical or welfare grounds or because of a disability.

 Complaints about applications for transfers for other reasons, such as decants and mutual exchanges, are not about the local authority allocations scheme.
 They should be made to the Housing Ombudsman Service.

 You should normally complain to the council first.
 Councils often have more than one stage in their complaints procedure and you will usually have to complete all stages before we will look at your complaint.